 How many shares should you start your limited company with?

-With this in mind, it’s best to issue several shares when you form the company, ideally in an even number.
-This makes it easy to hand over an ownership stake in your company should you ever decide to bring a business partner on board.
+With this in mind, it is best to issue several shares when you form the company, ideally in even numbers.
+This makes it easy to transfer an ownership stake if you bring in a business partner.

-Nowadays, you don’t pay stamp duty on newly issued shares.
-Or if you’re buying shares that are worth less than £1,000.
+Historically, companies issued 100 shares because it kept stamp duty to a minimum.
+Currently, you do not pay stamp duty on newly issued shares or on shares worth less than £1,000.
 But 100 is still a good number of shares — and the most common amount issued — for the following reasons:

 Alongside voting rights and a share of the profits, shareholders also get a say in major decisions, such as: